 Corfu town today is a vivid tapestry of cultures—a sophisticated weave, where charm, history, and natural beauty blend.
 Located about midway along the island's east coast, this spectacularly lively capital is the cultural heart of Corfu and has a remarkable historic center that UNESCO designated as a World Heritage Site in 2007.
 All ships and planes dock or land near Corfu town, which occupies a small peninsula jutting into the Ionian Sea.

-Whether arriving by ferry from the mainland of Greece or Italy, from another island, or directly by plane, catch your breath by first relaxing with a coffee or a gelato in Corfu town's shaded Liston arcade, then stroll the narrow lanes of its pedestrians-only quarter.
+Whether arriving by ferry from mainland Greece or Italy, from another island, or directly by plane, catch your breath by first relaxing with a coffee or a gelato in Corfu town's shaded Liston Arcade, then stroll the narrow lanes of its pedestrians-only quarter.
 For an overview of the immediate area, and a quick tour of Mon Repos palace, hop on the little tourist train that runs from May to September.
 Corfu town has a different feel at night, so book a table at one of its famed tavernas to savor the island's unique cuisine.

 The best way to get around Corfu town is on foot.
 The town is small enough so that you can easily walk to every sight.
 There are local buses, but they do not thread their way into the streets (many now car-free) of the historic center.
 If you are arriving by ferry or plane, it's best to take a taxi to your hotel.
 Expect to pay about €10 from the airport or ferry terminal to a hotel in Corfu town.
 If there are no taxis waiting, you can call for one.